Signature Methods in Machine Learning: Expected Signature

 Of greater interest from the machine learning perspective is that the expected signature provides a systematic way to describe probability measures on paths in terms of their effects.
 An early breakthrough was the realisation that complex path measures (such as the Wiener measure) can be effectively approximated by a measure supported on finitely many paths having the same expected signature on a truncated tensor algebra $T^{(n)}(V)$ \cite{LV04, LL11, LY13}.
-Unlike the \emph{Martingale Problem} approach originating in \cite{SV79}, there is no restriction on the probability measures considered.
+Unlike the \textit{Martingale Problem} approach originating in \cite{SV79}, there is no restriction on the probability measures considered.

-A result from \cite{CO18} establishes that the expected signature essentially uniquely determines distributions on compact subsets of $\p \cv_1 ([a,b]; V)$.
+A result from \cite{CO18} establishes that the expected signature essentially uniquely determines distributions on compact subsets of $\p \cv^1 ([a,b],V)$.
 It is proven in Theorem 5.6 of \cite{CO18} that when restricted to compact subsets, the expected signature is injective up-to tree-like equivalence (see Appendix B of \cite{CO18} for full details).
-The important point from our perspective is that if the set of tree-like paths is removed from $\cv_1 ( [a,b] ; V )$, then the expected signature is injective on compact subsets of $\p \cv_1 ( [a,b] ; V )$.
+The important point from our perspective is that if the set of tree-like paths is removed from $\cv^1 ([a,b],V)$, then the expected signature is injective on compact subsets of $\p \cv^1 ([a,b],V)$.
+Let $\mathcal{C} ([a,b],V) \subset \cv^1 ([a,b],V)$ denote the subset resulting from removing all tree-like paths.

 The work \cite{BDLLS20} establishes a universality property for the expected signature analogous to the universality property of the signature itself (cf. Theorem \ref{uni_nonlin}).
 For the signature, this universality is that, on compact subsets of path-space, the components of the signature (i.e. the coordinate iterated integrals) span the set of continuous functions.
-An almost identical result turns out to be true for the space $C^0 \left( \ck \right)$ with $\ck \subset \cv_1 ([a,b];V)$ compact, provided we first lift the expected signature map so that it maps a probability measure $\mu$ to a path $[a,b] \to T(V)$, rather than a single element of $T(V)$.
+An almost identical result turns out to be true for the space $C^0 \big( \p \ck \big)$, where $\ck \subset \mathcal{C} ([a,b],V)$ is compact and $\p \ck$ denotes the space of Borel probability measures on $\ck$, provided we first lift the expected signature map so that it maps a probability measure $\mu$ to a path $[a,b] \to T((V))$, rather than a single element of $T((V))$.